Writing at Brisbane Park Infant School

 Children are given opportunities to write in different subjects across the curriculum, allowing them to apply the skills and knowledge from discrete writing lessons.

-Writing lessons form part of our English curriculum, along with comprehension and Power of Reading lessons.
+Writing lessons form part of our English curriculum, different texts are used to engage children and help to create interesting writing outcomes.
 In both EYFS and KS1 children are taught writing skills and use these in a variety of ways.

 Lessons will include a variety of approaches and outcomes for writing and will include both fiction, non-fiction and poetry work.
 Children are encouraged to use spelling aids such as word mats, spelling books and dictionaries to support their writing.
 A wish list should be displayed for children to know what is expected in each piece of writing.
-Quiet, relaxing music is played during independent writing sessions.
+Quiet, relaxing music is often played during independent writing sessions in KS1.
 Copying from white boards should be discouraged in both key stages as a general rule.

 Handwriting lessons are taught daily across school, children are taught to know the letter families and how to form the letters correctly.

 We use the handwriting lesson plans which link to the Bug Club Phonics scheme in Receptionand Year 1.
 As children move into Year 2 they begin to use a cursive style in preparation for joined handwriting .
 In Reception and Year 1 children will learn to form the letters correctly, in Year 2 they will build on this skill and begin to use cursive formations.